Psychologists, counsellors and social workers are trained to treat workers so they can achieve a safe and durable recovery at or return to work.

 The guidelines for claiming workers compensation provides additional information on how the claims process works, and what type of payments and expenses may be available.

-Please read this information on the Allied Health Recovery Request before you use this form for the first time.
+Please read this information on the Allied Health Recovery Reques (AHRR) before you use this form for the first time.
 The AHRR has replaced the previous management plans.
-All SIRA approved psychologists, social workers and counsellors must submit an AHRR when seeking pre-approval for treatment services.
+All SIRA approved psychologists, counsellors and social workers must submit an AHRR when seeking pre-approval for treatment services.

 You might need to know about the certificate of capacity.